Zalexanninev15/VBoxTabs-Manager/README.md

 5. Run the application:

     ```batch
-    python VBoxTabs-Manager.py
+    python ./VBoxTabs-Manager.py
     ```

 All detected running virtual machines will be added to the tabs.

-### Tab Actions
+### Actions

-- **Switch between virtual machines**: simply click on the corresponding tab
+-   **Switch between VMs**: Click the corresponding tab.
+-   **Reorder Tabs**: Drag and drop tabs within the tab bar.
-- **Detach a virtual machine**: click on the X on the tab, use the detach button in the toolbar, or right-click the tab and select "Detach"
+-   **Detach a VM**: Click the "Detach current VM" button in the toolbar, or right-click the tab and select "Detach".
-- **Attach all available VMs**: use the attach button in the toolbar
+-   **Attach all available VMs**: Click the "Attach all available VMs" button in the toolbar.
-- **Refresh the list of virtual machines**: click the refresh button in the toolbar
+-   **Refresh VM List**: Click the "Refresh VM list" button in the toolbar (also runs automatically).
-- **Rename a tab**: click the rename button in the toolbar or use the context menu
+-   **Rename a Tab**: Select the tab, click the "Rename current tab" button in the toolbar, or right-click the tab and select "Rename".
+-   **Force Close VM Window**: Select the tab, click the "Close current VM window" button, middle-click the tab, or right-click the tab and select "Close window". *Warning: This terminates the VM process without graceful shutdown.*
+-   **Open VirtualBox Manager**: Click the "Open VirtualBox main application" button in the toolbar.
-- **Change application theme**: select a theme from the dropdown in the toolbar
+-   **Change Theme**: Select a theme from the "Theme:" dropdown menu in the toolbar.
-- **Context menu**: right-click any tab for quick actions (rename, detach, close).
-Opening the context menu while holding down the **Ctrl** key allows you to interact with the context menu of an inactive tab without switching to it.
+-   **Context Menu**: Right-click any tab for quick actions (Rename, Detach, Close Window).
+Hold **Ctrl** while right-clicking to open the menu for an inactive tab without switching to it.

 When closing the application, all virtual machines are automatically detached back to separate windows.

-## How It Works

-The application uses the Win32 API (via pywin32) to:
-1. Find VirtualBox windows with running virtual machines
-2. Change window styles to embed them as child windows in Qt widgets
-3. Manage the size and position of windows within tabs

-Qt6 (PySide6) is used to create a tabbed user interface and manage the application.

 ## Troubleshooting